wagtail/wagtail/docs/topics/streamfield.rst

 ``template``
   The path to a Django template that will be used to render this block on the front end.
 See `Template rendering`_.

+``group``
+  The group used to categorize this block, i.e. any blocks with the same group name will be shown together in the editor interface with the group name as a heading.

 The basic block types provided by Wagtail are as follows:

 CharBlock